aditya20t/adityatomar/content/publication/preprint/index.md

 publication: ""
 publication_short: ""

+abstract: |
-abstract: Although mathematics is often considered culturally neutral, the way mathematical problems are presented can carry implicit cultural context.
+ Although mathematics is often considered culturally neutral, the way mathematical problems are presented can carry implicit cultural context.
 Existing benchmarks like GSM8K are predominantly rooted in Western norms, including names, currencies, and everyday scenarios.
 In this work, we create culturally adapted variants of the GSM8K test set for five regions Africa, India, China, Korea, and Japan using prompt-based transformations followed by manual verification.
 We evaluate six large language models (LLMs), ranging from 8B to 72B parameters, across five prompting strategies to assess their robustness to cultural variation in math problem presentation.
 Our findings reveal a consistent performance gap: models perform best on the original US-centric dataset and comparatively worse on culturally adapted versions.
-However, models with reasoning capabilities are more resilient to these shifts, suggesting that deeper reasoning helps bridge cultural presentation gaps in mathematical tasks
+However, models with reasoning capabilities are more resilient to these shifts, suggesting that deeper reasoning helps bridge cultural presentation gaps in mathematical tasks.

 # Summary.
 An optional shortened abstract.
+summary: |
-summary: This work shows that large language models perform best on US-centric math problems but struggle with culturally adapted variants, highlighting a need for culturally robust benchmarks, while reasoning-focused models prove more resilient.
+ This work shows that large language models perform best on US-centric math problems but struggle with culturally adapted variants, highlighting a need for culturally robust benchmarks, while reasoning-focused models prove more resilient.

 tags:
 - Large Language Models